 In 2012, the line accounted for 40 of the team’s franchise-record total of 51 sacks, led by career-high totals from Atkins (12.5) and Johnson (11.5).

-Last season, despite missed time by Atkins and a lower total from Johnson, the Bengals ranked 10th in the NFL in sacks (43), with the line delivering 32.5.
+In 2013, the Bengals ranked 10th in the NFL in sacks (43), with the line delivering 32.5.
 The line helped the defense to a No. 3 NFL ranking in fewest yards allowed (305.5), including fifth against both the run and pass.
 The Bengals led the AFC in net defense, and they ranked tied for fifth in the NFL in fewest points allowed (19.1 per game).

 “It’s my job to pick somebody to get a spark, so we can have chemistry and keep it running hot,” Hayes says.
 “We want to get after people and not let them find room to breathe.
 If we can continue doing that, we can be successful.”